Mukulparashar05/MovieMood/server/readme.md

 we use stripe for online payment gatway svix a topon service over the webhook for easy flow

-we use nodemailer for mails
+we use nodemailer for emails
 smtp user and smtp pass is used in modemailer to get this we are going to use Brevo.com